BertilBraun/Advanced-Techniques-in-Chess-Engines/HandcraftedChessBot/README.md

 ## Getting Started

-- Setup instructions, training procedures, and how to run the engine will be detailed in the project documentation.
+- Setup instructions, training procedures, and how to run the bot will be detailed in the project documentation.